atomizer/starbreak-zoom/README.md

 ### Limitations

-- assigned keys are always active; do not assign keys that you are going to use for something else
+- Assigned keys are always active while the game is running.
+Do not assign keys that you are going to use for something else.
-- does not work correctly in fullscreen mode
+- Does not work correctly in fullscreen mode.
-- can't use the mouse in menus if not at native resolution (just switch to native)
+- Can't use the mouse in menus if the game is not at native resolution.
+Just switch to native and back.
-- can't toggle vsync while the script is running; if you need to change vsync, exit the game, close the loader and launch the game without it
+- Can't toggle vsync while the script is running.
+If you need to change vsync, exit the game, close the loader and launch the game clean.
-- there are problems with OBS in "Game capture" mode - use "window capture" for now
+- OBS Classic will crash the game in "Game capture" mode.
+Use OBS Studio.
-- might impact performance on low-end machines

 ### Settings